michaelshiloh/robotaPsyche/lectureNotes.md

 1. Start with empty framework (e.g. the one we constructed working through *The Nature Of Code*)
+	1. Some number of vehicles at random locations moving in random directions
+	1. Add a colour attribute
+	1. Either red or green
-1. Add just two behaviors:
+1. Add just two behaviours:
 	1. Notice red (but take no particular action i.e. don't generate a force)
 		1. What does it mean to "notice"?
 	1. Notice when a nearby vehicle is red (but take no particular action)
 		1. Nearby?
-	1. Notice aggressive neighbors
+	1. Notice aggressive neighbours
 		1. What defines *aggression*?
 		1. Generate a force to move away from aggresive vehicles
 	1. Implement **association**
 		1. Whenever things are noticed together, form some tie between them
+			1. How will we know when things are noticed together?
+			1. How will we form ties between them?

 ### Week 9
 ### March 24